xrazis/haris.razis.com/content/posts/balkan-tet.md

 # Introduction

-The [Trans Euro Trail](https://transeurotrail.org/) (abbreviated TET) is a scenic GPX route that spans the whole European continent.
-At the time of writing its length is somewhere around 100.000 kilometers, and it is constantly growing.
-Each country has its respective linesmen that curates the GPX, but the community behind is much bigger than a single person!
+The [Trans Euro Trail](https://transeurotrail.org/) (TET) is a scenic GPX route that spans the entire European continent.
+As of now, its length is approximately 100,000 kilometers and continues to grow.
+Each country has its own linesman to curate the GPX, but the community behind it is much larger than just one person!

 I have known Christos for the better part of my adult life.
 We met at a bicycle group ride I participated with my other dearest friend, Apostolos.
-We all hit it along from the beginning, so we started riding, camping, touring, and racing bikes together.
-After the frenzy of the road bicycle thing steamed off for me and Christos, we both turned to motorbikes, since carrying a bicycle with us was no more a worry.
+We hit it off from the start, which led us to riding, camping, touring, and racing bikes together.
+As the excitement of road biking waned for Christos and me, we transitioned to motorbikes, freeing us from the hassle of transporting bicycles.

 My first big bike was (and still is) a KTM LC4 640 Enduro.
 Christos purchased a Suzuki V-STROM 650.
 We rode a few times together but due to COVID and us living in different areas for a while it was mostly short road rides.
-I already travelled a lot off-road by that point and was constantly telling my friends how awesome it is to ride on hard and difficult roads through the mountains where you get to injure yourself in the process.
+By that point, I had already traveled extensively off-road and often shared with my friends how exhilarating it is to navigate challenging mountain roads, despite the occasional risk of injury.

-I think the point where it clicked for him was the first off-road ride we did together, 2 or 3 years ago.
+I believe the moment it clicked for Christos was during our first off-road ride together 2 or 3 years ago.

 {{< figure src="/blog/balkan-tet/PXL_20221003_103752293.jpg" attr="Somewhere along the Ziria mountain range."
 align=center link="/blog/balkan-tet/PXL_20221003_103752293.jpg" target="_blank" >}}